-- These impressions are then sent off to the lab for the tailor-made precision bleaching trays to be created.
+- These impressions are then sent off to the laboratory for the tailor-made precision whitening trays to be created.

-- We offer different variations of whitening gels at the clinic, Hydrogen peroxide 6%, Carbamide peroxide 10% and Carbarmide peroxide 16%.
-At your consultation the dentist will discuss with you which type is best for you.
+- We offer different variations of whitening gels at the Clinic; Hydrogen Peroxide 6%, Carbamide Peroxide 10% and Carbamide Peroxide 16%.
+At your consultation, the Dentist will discuss with you which type is best for you.

 - The whitening trays are made from Ethylen Vinylacetat Copolymere which is a latex free material and is very comfortable to wear either during the day or overnight.

-- Two weeks (minimum) after your impressions are taken you will return to the clinic to have the whitening trays fitted.
-At this appointment the dentist or hygienist will fit your whitening trays for you and advise you on how to use and look after your whitening trays they will also supply you with the bleach to whiten your teeth.
+- About two weeks after your impressions are taken, you will return to the Clinic to have the whitening trays fitted.
+At this appointment the Dentist or Hygienist will fit your whitening trays for you and advise you on how to use and look after them.
+They will also supply you with the whitening gel to whiten your teeth.